-Changing the DNS servers address is sometimes necessary to correct the IP related problems like resolving host issue in Google Chrome browser and helps the sites to load faster.
-This article explains the step by step process of adding public DNS to your network settings in Windows XP.
+Changing the DNS servers address is sometimes necessary to correct the IP related problems like resolving host issue in Google Chrome browser.
+Using public DNS can help to bypass your ISP servers and load the sites faster due to fast domain resolving time.

 Step 1 – Open Network Connection Properties